Cheap places to eat in London for under £10

 Poppies Fish and Chips – 6-8 Hanbury St

 One of England’s favourite meals is fish and chips and Poppies restaurant is famous for this.
 They have the best fish and chips in the East, don’t miss out.

 Vital Salad Bar – 119-121 Middlesex Street

 Sometimes you just need a healthy salad to make you feel better.
-Vital Salad bar which is a two minute walk from the centre has make your own salads available for £5.95.
+Vital Salad bar which is a two-minute walk from the centre has made your own salads available for £5.95.

 Planet Organic – 10 Devonshire Square

 If you have any special dietary requirements Planet Organic in Devonshire square will cater to all of your needs!
 It’s a quick five-minute walk away from the centre and has a variety of different options!

 So you’re sorted for lunch with all these cheap places to eat in London!